lacanoid/datalink/docs/type.md

 Superusers will see all datalink columns whereas normal users will see only columns for owned tables.

+The above example does not specify any control options for a datalink column.
+This will not install any triggers on the table, resulting in a much faster performance, but potentionally allowing for invalid URLs to creep in.
+Note that `dlvalue()` constructor function does check for valid URLs.

 Link Control Options
 --------------------